 This resource has been designed to support you in identifying and responding to incidents, disclosures and suspicions of child abuse and therefore only reflects your requirements under the National Quality Framework in this specific area.

 For more information contact the

 There are approximately 450 services within Victoria (mainly occasional care services) which are licensed under the

-As a condition of licensing, services must be operated in a way that:
+Children's Services Act 1996 that a licensed children's service be operated in a way that:

-- ensures the safety of the children being cared for or educated
+- ensures the saftey of the children being cared for or educated

-- ensures that the developmental needs of those children are met
+- ensures that the developmental needs of those children are met, and

 - supports the health and wellbeing of those children.

 Most notably, it is a legal requirement that every reasonable precaution must be taken to protect children from harm and any hazard likely to cause injury within approved early childhood services.